Mentoring Teachers and

 -

-Developing presence, authority, and authenticity in teaching
+Developing presence, loving authority, and authenticity in teaching

 -